SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-501-fixes-to-increase-databroker-robustness.md

 ticket: MTM-59331
 version: 1020.501.0
 ---
-There was an issue where data broker connectors stopped forwarding messages due to the platform network reconfiguration.
-This was fixed along with some robustness changes to ensure message forwarding is more consistent e.g. during platform maintenance.
+Due to an issue, data broker connectors stopped forwarding messages after platform network reconfiguration.
+This issue has been fixed along with some robustness changes to ensure message forwarding is more consistent, for example, during platform maintenance.